INTELEON404/certhunt/README.md

 ## 🔄 Workflow Logic

-1. **Input Normalization:** Strips protocols (http/https) and 'www' from the target.
+1. **Input Normalization:** Strips protocols (http/https) and 'www' to ensure a clean target domain.
-2. **Parallel Harvesting:** Launches threads for each API source simultaneously.
+2. **Parallel Harvesting:** Launches threads for each API source simultaneously for maximum speed.
-3. **Data Cleaning:** Filters out out-of-scope domains and normalizes text.
+3. **Data Cleaning:** Filters out out-of-scope domains and normalizes the text.
-4. **Verification (Optional):** Performs DNS lookups to validate the existence of the host.
+4. **Verification (Optional):** Performs DNS lookups to validate the existence of the discovered hosts.
-5. **Reporting:** Displays a color-coded summary and offers to save the output locally.
+5. **Reporting:** Displays a color-coded summary and offers to save the output locally as a `.txt` file.

 ---